Are you planning to sell your cosmetics in the UK ?

 A Product Information File is a large and highly-structured dossier containing every piece of information related to a given cosmetic product.
 Some of the data come from product manufacturers, other data from independent laboratories, and yet other data comes from a duly-qualified safety assessor.
 Learn more about the Product Information File (PIF)

-Once the PIF has been completed, the cosmetic product can be notified electronically on the British Portal, the so-called SCPN (Submit Cosmetic Product Notification) and a unique SCPN number is delivered.
+Once the PIF has been completed, the cosmetic product can be notified electronically in the European Commission via the CPNP (Cosmetic Product Notification Portal) and a unique CPNP number is delivered.
 This number can be requested from the importer and the Responsible Person at any time, notably by customs officers.

-In other words, a notification is to announce to the UK that you will sell a product in the United Kingdom.
+In other words, a notification is to announce to Europe that you will sell a product in Europe.

-Technically, cosmetic products are not registered in the UK; they are notified.
-Unlike other countries and regions that require pre-approval of the products by the competent authorities, the UK requires notification before the product can be launched in its market.
-This means that verification by the competent authorities is performed after the product is launched in the UK market.
+Technically, cosmetic products are not registered in the EU; they are notified.
+Unlike other countries and regions that require pre-approval of the products by the competent authorities, the EU requires notification before the product can be launched in its market.
+This means that verification by the competent authorities is performed after the product is launched in the EU market.
 For this reason, selecting a qualified and competent Responsible Person is especially important.

 Step 4: Labels and Claims Review

-The UK cosmetic labelling rules may seem very confusing and although it falls under the responsibility of the distributors, the design and edition of labels and packaging are and remain a costly exercise for cosmetic brand owners.
+The EU cosmetic labelling rules may seem very confusing and although it falls under the responsibility of the distributors (according to Article 6 of the EU cosmetics regulation), the design and edition of labels and packaging are and remain a costly exercise for cosmetic brand owners.

 The distributors are of course fully entitled to refuse products that would not comply with these requirements.